grdw/grdw/_posts/2021-10-29-project-euler-20-factorial-digit-sum.md

   /* ... */
 }
 ```
-Namely, that this is not allowed.
+... namely, that this is not allowed.
 Rust only allows you to do this once `Vec` is a struct that's known within the current crate.
-I believe this is a dead end, unless we create a new struct, which seems like a little too much work.
+I believe this is a dead end, unless we create a new struct, which seems like a little too much work for what we're trying to achieve here.

 **Sources**
 \[1\] [https://doc.rust-lang.org/rust-by-example/trait/ops.html](https://doc.rust-lang.org/rust-by-example/trait/ops.html)